PureTalk Phone Plans for Seniors

 Choosing a Cell Phone

-PureTalk offers over 20 phones to choose from on its website.
+PureTalk offers over 20 phones to choose from on their website.
 That’s a little fewer than Consumer Cellular, Mint Mobile, and AT&T, for example.
 But I found plenty of great options from top cell phone manufacturers.
 Here are two of our favorites.

->> Further Reading: Best Flip Phones for Seniors in 2024
+>> Further Reading: Best Flip Phones for Seniors in 2025

 Motorola Moto G Power 5G